sergey-shandar/public/notes/info/arrow-of-time.md

 # Type of systems

+Reversibility.
+If the state is reversible, it must contain at least the same amount of information as the previous state.

 ## 1. Linear Global Time with Deterministic

 There are no differences between the past and the future.
 The amount of information is the same at every step.